padillaallexzeusmarvel-creator/Laboratory-Activities---COSC111B/Laboratory Activity #1/README.md

 Laboratory Exercise 1: Working with Digital Signals
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Project Overview: This experiment involves constructing a sequential LED display, commonly known as a "Running Light," utilizing an Arduino microcontroller.
+The primary goal is to demonstrate digital output manipulation by coordinating hardware components through precise software timing and logic.
+-
 Learning Outcomes
 -
 Evaluate the Arduino platform as a foundational tool for IoT development.